TehseenAmir/Task-1-Tehseen-Amir/README.md

-# E-Commerce Sales Data Cleaning Project
+#  E-Commerce Sales Data Cleaning Using Python & Excel

-## 📌 Project Overview
+## Project Overview

-This project focuses on cleaning and preparing an e-commerce sales dataset for analysis.
-The dataset contains 1,200 customer orders with information about products, sales, payment methods, order status, coupons, referral sources, and total order value.
+This project focuses on cleaning and preparing an e-commerce sales dataset using **Python** and **Google Sheet**.
+The dataset contains customer orders, product details, payment methods, order status, coupon codes, referral sources, and sales information.

-The objective was to improve data quality by identifying and correcting inconsistencies, handling missing values, removing duplicates, and preparing the dataset for further analysis and visualization.
+The objective of this project is to transform raw data into a clean, accurate, and analysis-ready dataset by handling missing values, removing duplicates, formatting data correctly, and improving overall data quality.

 ---

-## 📂 Dataset Information
+## Dataset Information

-**Rows:** 1,200

-**Columns:**
+The dataset contains the following fields:

 - Order ID
 - Date
 - Customer ID